 THE 13 MAIN TYPES OF DAFFODILS

-The choices are seemingly endless.
+Indeed, the choices are seemingly endless.
 Depending on who you talk to, there are currently between 40 and 200 different daffodil species and over 32,000 registered cultivars.
 To keep them all organized, horticulturalists split them into 13 divisions.
-Known as the Official Classification System, it categorizes daffodils based on the size and shape of their cups as compared to their petals.
+Known as the Official Classification System, it groups daffodils based on the size and shape of their cups as compared to their petals.

-Here’s a rundown of the divisions and links to some of the standout varieties in each one.
+Here’s an overview of the different divisions and links to some of the standout varieties in each one.

 DIVISION 1: TRUMPET